loukie7/Datacapsule/readme.md

    - Collection of user Q&A pairs
    - Reasoning process display
    - Optimization progress display
-   Corresponding to the implementation in the `frontend` directory.
+   Corresponding to the implementation in the directory.

 11. **System Monitoring and Logging**:
    - Hierarchical logging system based on loguru